pymeasure/leco-protocol/glossary.md

 Component
     A type of entity, a set of which make up the LECO communication Network, see {ref}`components.md#components`.

+Component name
+    The individual name in a Node, under which a Component can be addressed, see {ref}`control_protocol.md#naming-scheme`.

 Coordinator
     A Component primarily concerned with routing/coordinating the message flow between other Components, see {ref}`components.md#coordinator`.
     There are Control Coordinators, Data Coordinators, and Logging Coordinators.